Security

 • Positioning in the growing dual-use space market

-• Networking with an up-and-coming new space company
+• Networking with an up-and-coming New Space company

 • Payload compatible with DOVE interfaces and power budgets

-• Consideration of mass, energy and thermal limits
+• Consideration of mass, energy, and thermal limits

 • Concept based on current technological capabilities